farmerscreed/serviceai-mvp/COMPREHENSIVE_TESTING_PLAN.md

-me know # 🧪 ServiceAI Comprehensive End-to-End Testing Plan
+# 🧪 ServiceAI Comprehensive End-to-End Testing Plan

 ## Overview
 This document outlines a systematic approach to test every user flow in the ServiceAI platform, ensuring production readiness before deployment to real users.